kelveny/gdbc/README.md

     }
     result, err := accessor.Delete(context.Background(), &pp, pp.TableName(), pp.EntityFields().FirstName)
 ```

+Note, you can use either a value type or a pointer type for `entity` parameter of `Delete` method, when it is a pointer type as above example, `Delete` method also returns the read entity.

 ### 7. Get a single entity by direct SQL query and ad-hoc entity type